JudiniLabs/code-gpt-docs/docs/tutorial-features/code_autocompletion.md

 sidebar_position: 2
 ---

-# Code Autocompletion
+# Autocompletion GPT

 ## Description
-The Code Autocompletion with Model Selection feature empowers you to choose from a curated selection of models including those from OpenAI, Anthropic, Ollama, and Google Makersuite.
+The Autocompletion GPT with Model Selection feature empowers you to choose from a curated selection of models including those from OpenAI, Anthropic, Ollama, and Google Makersuite.
 This advanced tool enhances your coding experience by providing accurate and contextually relevant code suggestions.

 ## How to Use:
 - Autocomplete Settings: